 Because in Him dwells all the completeness of Elohim-ness bodily… (Colossians 2:9 TS2009)

 There is one noticeable place where the TS2009 took a step backward from TS98.
-In the New Testament – or what the translators previously called The Messianic Scriptures (TS98) but now awkwardly call the Second Writings (TS2009).
-In both, Hebrew names are used for books whose authors obviously had Hebrew names.
+In the New Testament – or what the translators previously called The Messianic Scriptures (TS98) but now awkwardly call the Second Writings (TS2009), Hebrew names are used for books whose authors obviously had Hebrew names.
 Matthew is Mattithyahu; John is Yohanan; Hebrews is Ibrim; James is Ya’aqob; Peter is Kepha; Jude is Yehudah.
 Now, in TS2009 all the books have “Hebrew” names, even those that were not Hebrew.
 There is no doubt that some of them are even made up to sound Hebrew.
 That part is almost laughable, except that when references are written using those odd names and then abbreviated it is pretty hard to figure out what they really are.

 Format of the Text

 What is commonly called the Old Testament is appropriately labeled “TANAK,” the Hebrew acronym for Torah–Neviim–Ketuvim or Law-Prophets-Writings.
 The order of the books is what you would expect in a Hebrew Bible, which of course differs from the Old Testament in Christian Bibles.
 While this is a good thing, the translators are then inconsistent in continuing with the Hebrew pattern for verse numberings.
 Instead, the ISR Scriptures matches Christian Bibles in chapter and verse identification, not the Hebrew Tanakh.